Reviewing TD (NASDAQ:GLG) and Code Chain New Continent (NASDAQ:CCNC)

-TD (NASDAQ:GLG – Get Rating) and Code Chain New Continent (NASDAQ:CCNC – Get Rating) are both small-cap finance companies, but which is the better investment?
-We will compare the two companies based on the strength of their earnings, profitability, analyst recommendations, valuation, institutional ownership, risk and dividends.
+TD (NASDAQ:GLG – Get Rating) and Code Chain New Continent (NASDAQ:CCNC – Get Rating) are both small-cap finance companies, but which is the superior investment?
+We will contrast the two businesses based on the strength of their institutional ownership, earnings, risk, profitability, valuation, analyst recommendations and dividends.

 Profitability